 From this moment, you keep the ball safe and score on turn 8 of each half.
 Touchdowns ground this way only leaves one game turn for the opposite team to counter score.
 Often, it is not enough.
 Final score: 2 – 1.
 Obviously, no one will applaud your flamboyant genius, but you still won the game.

 The decision to attempt a Grind is taken when you win the coin toss.
 At this moment, most inexperienced coaches will elect to receive the game’s first kick and, against a bunch of Claws and Mighty Blows, you should probably too.
-But, the big advantage to kick instead of receiving is that the KOs you will deal out will only have one opportunity to be brought back in the game.
+But, the big advantage of kicking instead of receiving is that the KOs you will deal out will only have one opportunity to be brought back in the game.

 “When you kick first and get scored quickly, statistically, half of your opponent’s upcoming KOs will not come back of the whole game.”